Campaign for the Arts: History

-Campaign for the Arts launched on 24 October 2022.
+The Campaign for the Arts launched on 24 October 2022.
 It was formed by the merger of the National Campaign for the Arts (NCA) and Public Campaign for the Arts (PCA).

 Background

-In 1983, the Conservative government of Margaret Thatcher published a white paper proposing the abolition of the Greater London Council (GLC) and six top-tier Metropolitan County Councils (MCCs).
+In 1983, the UK Government published a white paper proposing the abolition of the Greater London Council (GLC) and six top-tier Metropolitan County Councils (MCCs).
 Arts figures warned that the changes "would radically alter the structures and levels of arts funding" and "could have irreparable consequences on the artistic life of this country".

 Representatives from more than 600 arts organisations assembled at The Old Vic in London on 11 December 1983, to prepare a "collective and independent response" and to "back the creation of a National Lobby for the Arts".
 The meeting was chaired by Joan Bakewell, and speakers included Tony Banks, George Tremlett and Peter Hall.

 In June 1984, the National Lobby for the Arts (NLFA) formed a joint executive committee with the nascent advocacy group British Arts Voice (BRAVO).
 The two organisations approved a merger in November 1984 to form the National Campaign for the Arts.